-Personally, I keep my skincare and toiletry products in my bathroom cupboard.
-Then I use the below translucent organisers for my makeup, which allow me to see which products I have to play with and are super easy to clean.
+Personally, we tend to keep our skincare and toiletry products in our bathroom cupboards.
+Then we use the below translucent organisers for our makeup, which allows us to see which products we have to play with and are super easy to clean.

 Either way, it’s completely up to you!